 - What Is Average Handle Time (AHT)?

 - What Is a Good Average Handle Time?

 - How Does Call Center Software Improve Average Handle Time?

 - Average Handle Time FAQs

-Average Handle Time (AHT) is the average call time that it takes to completely resolve a customer service issue or transaction from beginning to end.
+Average handle time (AHT) is the average call duration that it takes to completely resolve a customer service issue or transaction from beginning to end.

-Note that a contact center’s AHT is different from its First Call Resolution (FCR) rate.
+Note that a call center’s average handle time is different from its First Call Resolution (FCR) rate.
 FCR measures the percentage of customer service phone calls where the caller’s issue is completely resolved on their first contact with a representative.